 This Hagaddah was originally written and compiled by Chaplain Orev Reena Katz haKohenet, for the first COVID-19 pandemic seder in March 2020 / Nissan 5780.
-It was distributed in the federal prisons of southern Ontario, on the traditional territories of the Anishinabek, Haudenosaunee, Huron-Wendat, Mohawk, Odawa, and Mississauga of New Credit in Williams, Treaty 57 and 13 territories.
+It was distributed in the federal prisons of southern Ontario, on the traditional territories of the Anishinabek, Haudenosaunee, HuronWendat, Mohawk, Odawa, and Mississauga of New Credit in Williams, Treaty 57 and 13 territories.

-It was lovingly added to and adapted by Sarit Cantor, on behalf of Matir Asurim this year, in 2022 / 5782.
-While the pandemic is ongoing, much has changed since the time this Hagaddah was first brought into being, just as we each have been changed by the pandemic and by our own journeys towards healing, repair and liberation.
+It was lovingly added to and adapted by Sarit Cantor last year, in 2022 / 5782 and by Sarit Cantor, Jordana Rosenfeld and Cece Berkovic this year, in 2023 / 5783, on behalf of Matir Asurim.
+While the pandemic is ongoing, much has changed since the time this Hagaddah was first brought into being, just as we each have been changed by the pandemic and by our own journeys toward healing, repair and liberation.

-Whether you will have an opportunity to take part in a seder, Passover ritual, with others, or whether you will be reading this on your own, our hope is that this Hagaddah is a thread that connects each one of us this Passover.
-This Hagaddah has been sent to over 40 Jewish community members in more than 30 prisons across Turtle Island (USA and Canada).
-Each one of us holding this book is connected through the words we read on these pages, the care and kavannah, intention, that went into its creation, and through our collective desire for freedom for all.
+Whether you will have an opportunity to take part in a seder (Passover ritual meal) with others, or whether you will be reading this on your own, our hope is that this Hagaddah is a thread that connects each one of us this Passover.
+This Hagaddah has been sent to over 60 Jewish community members in more than 30 prisons across Turtle Island (USA and Canada).
+Each one of us holding this book is connected through the words we read on these pages, the care and kavannah (intention) that went into its creation, and through our collective desire for freedom for all.